grimmelm/ctech404/ctech401/module_2/e4_quiz_variable_values/exercise_specs.md

 ---
 # Instructional Requirements
 ## Key Technical Outcome
-Understadning variables, variable assignments, re-assigments, and variable naming conventions
+Understanding variables, variable assignments, re-assigments, and variable naming conventions

 ## Exercise Context
-<em>You your knowledge of Python variables to answer the followin questions</em>
+(Not sure if we need a summary of variables here)

 ## Exercise Instructions
+Use your knowledge of Python variables to answer the following questions

 #### What is a valid variable name?
 (Select all that apply)